Sipoonkorpi National Park Trails

 Starting point: Länsitie 237, Sipoo

-Ponu's Heritage Post Nature Trail, 1,4 km at Byabäcken leads through lush forests and ends at some pastures at the side of main road 4.
-From there it is about 1 km along the road to the parking area (please do not cut through the fields across crops).
-There are six post boxes along the trail, which have within them fun post cards from different eras addressed from one forest animal to another.
-The post cards were created to draw visitors' attention to the different parts of the surrounding heritage landscape and the species found there.
-If you look closely you will even find an old cow bell in a pine near the second last post box.
-The trail is marked with red markings on tree trunks.
+Byabäcken leads goes through lush forests and ends at some pastures at the side of Länsitie road.
+From there it is about 700 m along the road to the parking area (please do not cut through the fields across crops).
+The six post boxes along the trail have been removed as the content of the boxes will be renewed.
+The trail is marked with orange markings on tree trunks.

-Sights: During summer there are horses in the area's pastures.
-They help in the upkeep of the heritage landscape.
+- Sights: During summer there are cows in the area's pastures.
+They help in maintaining the heritage landscape.

 Trails in the Area Surrounding Sipoonkorpi